JasonLiu1229/CFG/README.md

 ### TOi 2: 11 / 10 / 2022
 Json input reading with constructor

-### TOi 3: 18 / 10 / 2022
+### TOi 3:
 Start on TOi conversion of CFG to CNF
 #### Progress update:
-Epsilon elimination is done, created a extra class to determine new production bodies
+18 / 10 / 2022: Epsilon elimination is done, created a extra class to determine new production bodies 19 / 10 / 2022: Unit productions, useless symbols